-For participants that we are able to find for the current contact year, but have not completed previous year's interviews, the questions for the AFU-interview need to be framed stating "Since the last time we contacted you... have you, been to hospital etc." It is important that you capture the admission dates for item HOE-Q4b.
+For participants that we are able to find for the current contact year, but have not completed previous year's interviews, the questions for the AFU-interview need to be framed stating "Since the last time we contacted you... have you, been to hospital etc." If the participant did not complete any follow up interview but participated in V2 exam, you will frame the questions from the last annual follow up contact or baseline visit (visit1 participation).
+Annual follow up interviews are always framed from baseline exam.

+It is important that you capture the hospitalization admission dates for item HOE-Q4b.
 If the participant is not able to provide a full date for the event, try to get at least a partial date such as the month and year of their hospital or emergency department visit.
 This will assist the Medical-Records-Acquisitions team when they request medical records.